menu icon

 what is a baked frittata?

-If you love quiche then you will adore this easy recipe for baked frittata.
-It is just like a quiche, but without the crust.
-An oven baked frittata is quick to prepare!
-All the cooking is done in one pan.
 Cooked breakfast sausage and sauteed vegetables are combined with beaten eggs, heavy cream and cheese and baked in the oven.
 In about 30 minutes this delicious egg dish is ready.
 And it can be served warm, at room temperature or cold.

-It's also a very versatile dish.
+It's a very versatile dish.
 Almost any veggie and cooked breakfast meat can be used in the recipe.
 It's a wonderful way to clear out the vegetable crisper drawer in the refrigerator.
 Scroll down for some of my favorite frittata variations.

 mushrooms, spinach, cheese, eggs, heavy cream